astronomer/docs/astro/ci-cd.md

 import TabItem from '@theme/TabItem';
 import {siteVariables} from '@site/src/versions';

-Use the Astronomer CI/CD templates to automate deploying code to Astro with popular CI/CD management tools, including GitHub Actions and Circle CI.
+Use the Astronomer CI/CD templates to automate code deployment to Astro with popular CI/CD management tools, including GitHub Actions and Circle CI.
 To decide which template is right for you, see [Set up CI/CD](set-up-ci-cd.md).

 ## Prerequisites